cpuheater/scala-messenger-bot/README.md

-Facebook messenger bot in scala.
+Facebook messenger bot in Scala.

+Tutorial how to build messenger bot in Scala https://www.cpuheater.com/build-facebook-messenger-bot-in-scala/